 Obvious?
 Maybe.
 But have you stopped to think about all that travel has to offer?
 You choose what assignments to accept and where to go.
 It’s a great way to try Boston clam chowder in Boston and visit all the historic sights…maybe ride that silly duck tour.
 Or accept an assignment in Cincinnati in the fall to catch a few Bengals games….or the Yankees in NY.

 If sports aren’t your thing, maybe you’d like to dip into history and visit Washington D.C. and colonial Williamsburg.
 Or follow the warmth and hop from coast to coast for the beaches.

-4. The freedom.
 You’re in control of your own career.
 Once in a while, you’ll land a bad assignment.
 But it’s only for a few weeks…and then you move on.
+You’re able to explore these difference travel nursing specialties and later decide which one if right for you.
 If it’s really bad, you never have to go back.
 Few people have that kind of career freedom.

 While there are various perks to working in this flexible field, there are still a handful of disadvantages of being a travel nurse.
 The temporary nature of travel nursing positions also means that you may not always be sure where or when your next assignment will be.
 Being placed on new assignments every few months also means that you’ll always be the new guy, which can be difficult if you don’t adapt well.